Why No Decision Is the Most Expensive Outcome in B2B

 Here’s my working theory: the majority of “no decision” outcomes result from a failure of buyer confidence, not buyer interest.

-The buyer was interested.
-The product was relevant.
-The business case was real.
-What collapsed wasn’t the case for change - it was the buyer’s confidence that this specific vendor could deliver on its promises.
+What collapsed was not the case for change: it was the buyer’s confidence that this specific vendor could deliver on its promises.

 And the primary driver of that confidence collapse?
 Inconsistent information across touchpoints.